 Generate Google Pay token.
 Follow the Google Pay documentation to integrate your Android application.
 Set adyen as your

-gatewayand provide your merchant account name in the
+gatewayand provide your merchant or company account name in the

 tokenfrom Google Pay API response